The Paladins: A Knight’s Tale, Chapter 2: Differences of Opinion

 As he watched, the Knight hauled himself easily up onto the barge and twisted around into a sitting position, working some sort of control on his gauntlet.
 There was a visible hiss of escaping vapour as whatever floatation devices had kept the armour from sinking deflated.

 “Need a hand, Richard?” the Knight called.
 “I wouldn’t stay out there if I were you — the Thames does tend to be a mite cold at this time of year.
-You’ll catch your breath!”
+You’ll catch your death!”

 Growling, Lionheart struck out toward his tormentor.
 All right — if the swine bag wanted a fight, he’d get one.